-But what foundation is there for such wild speculation?
+But what ground is there for such wild speculation?
 We answer, It is wholly unwarranted.
-It is the result of man's taking his own theory of a future life, and rejecting the divine theory and plan.
-Human theory says, There must be something which never dies, else there can be no future life.
-The divine theory says, The same God who created in the beginning is able to resurrect the dead.
-This is the conflict between the Word of God and all the human theories of earth amongst the civilized as well as amongst the barbarians: all human theories teach that man does not die, and hence has no need of a Life-giver and a resurrection.
+It is the result of man's taking his own theory of a future life, and rejecting God's view and plan.
+Human theory says, There must be something that never dies, else there can be no future life.
+God's view says, The same God who created in the beginning is able to resurrect the dead.
+This is the conflict between God's Word and all the human theories of earth among the civilized as well as among the barbarians: all human theories teach that man does not die, hence has no need of a Life-giver and a resurrection.
 The Bible theory is that man does die, and that without the Life-giver, and without a resurrection, death would indeed end all, and there would be no future life.

-It is to support its theory that the world, and all its religious books (including, we are sorry to say, the majority of works on eschatology written by professed Christians), teach the doctrine of the immortality of the soul-that there is a soul in man, possessed of a separate life from his body, and that it is immortal, indestructible, and therefore destined to an eternity of pain or pleasure.
+It is to support its theory that the world, and its religious books (including, we are sorry to say, the majority of works on eschatology written by professed Christians), teach the doctrine of the soul's immortality: that there is a soul in man, possessed of a separate life from his body, and that it is immortal, indestructible, hence is destined to an eternity of pain or pleasure.
 We come then to the inquiry: